Are You Being Served?: Merchandise

 Seven early episodes were novelised for a book, written by Jeremy Lloyd, called Are You Being Served? – Camping in and other Fiascos.
 This was written in 1976, and republished in 1997 by KQED Books.
 The seven episodes featured are "Camping In", "Up Captain Peacock", "Wedding Bells", "His and Hers", "Coffee Morning", "The Hand of Fate" and "The Clock".

 In 1995, KQED Books published Are You Being Served – The Inside Story by Adrian Rigelsford, Anthony Brown, and Geoff Tibbals, with a foreword by Jeremy Lloyd, and sub-titled: The Inside Story of Britain's Funniest – and Public Television's Favorite – Comedy Series.
 In 212 pages, the book's six chapters cover: The Cast of Characters, Behind the Scenes, The Episodes, The Spin-offs, Trivia Quiz, and Glossary.

 In 1998, Are You Being Served?
 25 Years, a guide to the series was published by Orion Media.
 It was written by Richard Webber with David Croft and Jeremy Lloyd.
 The book contains an introduction by the actress Joanna Lumley.
 The book is 176 pages.

 In 1999, I'm Free!
 The Complete Are You Being Served?, a guide to the series, was published by Orion Books.
 It was written by Richard Webber, with contributions from David Croft and Jeremy Lloyd.
 This book as stated on Amazon is 176 pages.
-It also contains the introduction by Joanna Lumley, so it is probably a reprint of the 25th year anniversary book.
+It also contains the introduction by Joanna Lumley, so it is probably a reprint of the 25th anniversary book.

 A board game was also produced in the 1970s.
 Players moved round a board resembling the shop floor to purchase one item from each of the four counters and leave the store, before their opponents and without going over budget.